richbytrade/BKA-WEBDEV/README.md

 # BKA-WEBDEV
-repository for the new BKA WebDeve Legal Program

 This is the begining of a web-base / Saas company that uses a reverse bidding system for legal projects.